<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 2. Changing culture

 Change can be hard to accept at times, but it’s part and parcel of any mainframe modernization project.
-Your company culture needs to be ready to adapt to using cloud-native tech during and after the modernization is completed (if it ever is, as modernization should be continuous).
-However, you need to ensure you don’t sacrifice basic functionalities during this process.
+Your company culture needs to be ready to adapt to using cloud-native tech throughout the modernization and into the future.
+However, you need to ensure that you don’t sacrifice basic functionalities during the process.

 3. Identify goals and methods

-You’d plan any physical trip you take, and the same goes for mainframe modernization.
+You’d plan any physical trip carefully, and the same should be true for the journey of mainframe modernization.
 Identify your goals and what you want to achieve, then look at the best way to get there.
 Will you migrate all your apps and data to the cloud or adopt a hybrid model?

 4. Choose your team